Now Reading

 • Café des Musées (3rd Arr.)

-• Xavier Denamur’s restaurants —the French restaurateur is a fresh-food campaigner and his Menu are all “fait maison” (homemade)— Les Philosophes (4th Arr.), L’Etoile Manquante (4th Arr.), La Chaise Au Plafond (4th Arr.), Le Petit Fer A Cheval (4th Arr.)
+• Xavier Denamur’s Restaurants (all homemade, or “fait maison”): Les Philosophes (4th Arr.), L’Etoile Manquante (4th Arr.), La Chaise Au Plafond (4th Arr.), Le Petit Fer A Cheval (4th Arr.)

 • La Rôtisserie d’Argent (5th Arr.)